muratk3n/thirdwave/en/tweets/2020/week49.md

 ---

-"@davidsirota

-IMO, it is not a coincidence that they are putting Neera Tanden -- the single biggest, most aggressive Bernie Sanders critic in the United States of America -- specifically at OMB while Sanders is Senate Budget Committee ranking/chair"

----

 *The Nordic Theory of Everything* book [opens](../../2017/08/the-nordic-theory-of-everything.md) with Clinton introducing Finland President Halonen, praising the country for its .. leftists ways 😶.
 BC atoning for some of his sins.,?
 Democrat Prez